-As a transactional attorney, I am more often a counselor than an advocate.
-I advise far more often than I argue.
+As a transactional attorney, I am more often a counselor than an advocate, and I advise far more often than I argue.
 It is thus of paramount importance that I know my subject matter stone cold.
 Those for whom I work deserve to know that I am deeply schooled in the topic at hand, and they have a right to expect that I will honestly and truthfully speak the law.
 When I do not know the answer, I will say so, and I will commit to find it.

 When I advocate, I will do so zealously within the bounds of ethical behavior, recognizing that my strongest asset as an advocate is the credibility I have built by standing on the other two pillars of my lawyering philosophy.
 I will not try to sweep negative factors under the rug.
 Rather, I will plainly face contrary facts and authorities, and I will distinguish them candidly and fairly.
 In so doing, I increase my credibility, and my arguments become more persuasive.